-This is easier said then done.
+This is easier said than done.
 Due to various constraints this exercise is often omitted.
-For such cases it will always be useful to atleast do static balancing of the assembly on site.
+For such cases it will always be useful to at least do static balancing of the assembly on site.
 This is an easy exercise and the time requirements are also very minimal.

-Consider the problem of Maintenance Engineer in case of bearing failure:
+Consider the problem of a Maintenance Engineer in case of bearing failure:

-He is much at ease in case it is a N.D.E.
-Bearing, which has failed, and can get the machine on line after replacing the N.D.E.
+The engineer is much at ease in case it is a N.D.E. bearing, which has failed, and can get the machine on line after replacing the N.D.E.
 Bearing and realigning the drive.